 Pentagram collaborated closely on the project with the National Gallery's Director Kaywin Feldman and the institution's leadership team.
 It was a two-year process that included the development of a new logo and visual language, brand strategy and positioning, messaging, and verbal identity.

-Along with the visual identity, the program introduces messaging developed by Pentagram that is "friendly, distinctive, and welcoming".
+Along with the visual identity, the programme introduces messaging developed by Pentagram that is "friendly, distinctive, and welcoming".
 This is captured in the new tagline, 'Of the nation.
 For the people'.
 "The National Gallery is not a monochromatic place or experience," adds Gericke.
 "A full-spectrum colour palette portrays its energy and vibrancy, the immense range of their collections, and expresses the diversity of its visitors."

 It's certainly a bright and vivid identity, with its colours used in unexpected combinations across banners on the façades and landmark signage at the entrances; interior signage and wayfinding, and banners at the Sculpture Garden.

 The launch of the identity coincided with the reopening of the National Gallery's West Building earlier this month after a six-month closure due to the pandemic.
 It also rolled out to a new website, exhibition posters, advertising campaigns, and social media while fresh packaging, bags, and products were created for the Gallery's shops.